10 minute read

 1. Look for influencers whose lifestyle fit with your brand and product

-The main thing is of course to find a micro-influencers whose interests fit with your brand and product.
+The main thing is of course to find influencers whose interests fit with your brand and product.
 That’ll make sure that the influencer’s audience will also be interested in your offering.

 Be specific.
-For example if your beauty product is all-natural and vegan, you need to find micro-influencers who are all about vegan and natural products.
-Just any micro-influencer interested in beauty has already too broad an audience.
+For example if your beauty product is all-natural and vegan, you need to find the individuals who are all about vegan and natural products.
+Just any micro influencer interested in beauty has already too broad an audience.

 You can for example use hastags which are relevant for your product, to find influencers working in the same niche.
 Different influencer platforms also help the search, as they provide a pool of influencers from which to choose.

 The next step is to check how many followers the person has and calculate the engagement rate.